 What do we mean by structural measures?

-The term ‘structural measures’ defines the ways in which fire protection is incorporated into the construction of a building.
-If a fire were to occur, they ensure a building preserves its structural integrity for as long as possible.
+The term ‘structural measures’ defines the features of a building that are constructed to serve as part of a fire protection strategy.
+If a fire were to occur, they help to preserve a building’s structural integrity for as long as possible.

 The main purpose of structural fire protection is to prevent fire and smoke from spreading throughout the building.
 This helps to contain the damage, and ensure there is an ample window for the building’s inhabitants to be safely evacuated.
 The Building Regulations for England and Wales have provided guidelines for how long a building must maintain its structural stability in the event of a fire: